oven-sh/bun/README.md

 The version of Zig used by Bun is not a fork, just a slightly older version.
 Zig is a new programming language and moves quickly.

+#### Download precompiled WebKit
+Download the latest Webkit release from https://github.com/oven-sh/WebKit/releases.
+The tarball contains a `bun-webkit` folder.
+Move the contents of that folder into `~/webkit-build`.
+You can customize the directory; see `JSC_BASE_DIR` var in the [Makefile](https://github.com/oven-sh/bun/blob/ce90e0c372f3e92b2a163d24018132aa2ce2ee6b/Makefile#L155).

 #### Build bun (macOS)

 If you're building on a macOS device, you'll need to have a valid Developer Certificate, or else the code signing step will fail.
 To check if you have one, open the `Keychain Access` app, go to the `login` profile and search for `Apple Development`.
 You should have at least one certificate with a name like `Apple Development: user@example.com (WDYABC123)`.
 If you don't have one, follow [this guide](https://ioscodesigning.com/generating-code-signing-files/#generate-a-code-signing-certificate-using-xcode) to get one.